 I am by no means an expert on saving money for travelling.
 I feel that people who know me well will attest to this.
-Savings are a thing of the past right now.
 I am definitely not in a ‘high paid’ job, and actually I don’t travel in necessarily the cheapest way, but I have decided that seeing the world is now my number one priority.

 So I wanted to share my tips on how I make this happen.
-In the past two years I have taken ‘big’ trips to Central America, Mongolia and East Africa.
+In the past, over a two year period, I have taken ‘big’ trips to Central America, Mongolia and East Africa.
 I have also visited Menorca (4 times), Iceland, Italy, France and Switzerland (skiing), Stockholm, Amsterdam and New York.
 Plus various U.K breaks.

 Here is how I make it happen!

 I am aware that making these little changes mean you aren’t immediately going to be able to jet off to the Maldives.
 But the age old adage ‘look after the pennies and the pounds will look after themselves’ does often ring true.
 Some of these first ‘tips’ on saving money for travelling may sound ridiculous, but I like to think they all add up.

 Firstly, I don’t wash my hair everyday.
 And I use only a small amount of shower gel each day.
 Might sound silly, but if you think about it, washing your hair every other day halves the amount of shampoo and conditioner you need to purchase.
 And that stuff is expensive!
 I am equally frugal with the washing up liquid.
 When it comes to my laundry, I also wait until I have a big load to do, rather than doing lots of little loads.
 Those liquid tabs are costly!